Credit Card Icon

 Identify Factors Affecting Eye Pressure Levels

 Moreover, studies indicate that the heritability estimate for IOP is around 36%, highlighting the substantial genetic influence on this trait.
-Certain medications, especially corticosteroids, along with health conditions like diabetes and hypertension, can also contribute to an elevated eye pressure range.
+Certain medications, especially corticosteroids, along with health conditions like diabetes and hypertension, can also contribute to an elevated IOP.
 It’s common to feel concerned about these connections, but it’s worth noting that high IOP was not significantly associated with parental diabetes, hypertension, obesity, or metabolic syndrome, helping to clarify some misconceptions about systemic health conditions and IOP.

 This mindmap illustrates how different factors are connected to eye pressure levels.
 Each branch represents a category affecting IOP, helping you see how age, genetics, health, and lifestyle interrelate.